43 SUNY Plattsburgh students put on interim suspension in relation to Sailor's Beach party

 "Campus and the wider Plattsburgh community's health and safety is our highest priority," Enyedi said.
 "Actions have consequences and this demonstrates we mean what we say."

-Most students have following the school's health and safety rules, Enyedi said, but the college will not take violators lightly.
+Most students have followed the school's health and safety rules, Enyedi said, but the college will not take violators lightly.

-Members of Plattsburgh City Police and SUNY Plattsburgh University Police observed students at the closed city beach Friday night not in compliance with social distancing requirements and very few, if any, of the students present were wearing face coverings, the release said.
+Members of Plattsburgh City Police and SUNY Plattsburgh University Police observed students at Sailor's Beach Friday night not in compliance with social distancing requirements with few, if any, of the students present wearing face coverings, the school’s release said.

+Sailor's Beach is a small patch of waterfront property near the Terry Gordon Bike Path in an area that formerly was Plattsburgh Air Force Base, and has been a known party spot.

+A press release from Plattsburgh City Police on Tuesday said that city and University Police officers discovered the party, primarily made up of freshmen, at approximately 11 p.m. that night.

 An interim suspension can be imposed by the president to ensure the safety and well-being of members of the community, if a student poses an ongoing threat of disruption of, or interference with, campus operations, among other reasons.

-A separate campus judicial process will determine the future status of these students.
+Upon returning this academic year, the school’s release said, on-campus students signed addendums to their housing contracts agreeing to the schools’s new COVID-19 policies.

+Among the policies was that, while off-campus in the Plattsburgh Community, they would adhere to social distancing restrictions and face covering rules as described by the College, including having a mask or face covering readily available on their person and wearing mask or face covering when it is not feasible to maintain physical/social distancing measures, according to the Social Distancing and Face Covering Policy on the college’s website.

-In its campus restart plan, the college detailed that its Student Code of Conduct will be utilized for those who violate campus rules, including off-campus students and student organizations.
-This encompasses suspected violations of college COVID-19 policies and state limitations on gatherings.
+In its campus restart plan, the college detailed that its Student Code of Conduct will be utilized for those who violate campus rules, including off-campus students and student organizations, according to the release.

-All on-campus students sign an addendum to their housing contract that clearly outlines required behavior, the release said.

 A violation reporting hotline is available at 518-564-5555, or 5555 on campus.